Murder of Samuel Luiz

 Samuel Luiz Muñiz, a 24-year-old nursing assistant, was beaten to death in A Coruña, Galicia, Spain, on 3 July 2021.
-According to several witnesses, including the victim's friends, the crime was motivated by homophobia, which led to country-wide demonstrations in his memory, and in defence of LGBT community.
-Following the initial investigation, the police disagreed that homophobia was a motive, as the suspects had not known the victim before the attack and claimed to be unaware of the victim's sexual orientation.
-As of 5 October, seven people have been arrested for his death, one of them was released until the trial.
+In November 2024, three men were found guilty of his murder, one man as an accomplice, and one woman was acquitted.
+It was accepted by the jury that one murderer, Diego Montaña, was motivated by homophobia.
+The three murderers were sentenced to over 20 years in prison each, and the accomplice to 10.
+The murder was followed by country-wide demonstrations in Samuel Luiz's memory, and in defence of LGBT community.

 Victim

 Luiz was born in Brazil and moved to Spain at the age of one.
 His mother was Spanish, and the family lived in Culleredo and later Arteixo, both in the vicinity of A Coruña.
 From the ages of 18 to 20 he studied to be a nursing assistant and worked as one in a nursing home while studying a further course to be a dental prosthetist.
 He played the flute in an Evangelical Christian congregation and did not disclose his homosexuality to his father, who was also of that faith.
 In a television interview, Luiz's father said that he had only spoken once to his son about the possibility that he was gay, but the young man did not want to continue the conversation.